Top quark flavor changing couplings at a muon collider: Conclusions

 \section{Conclusions}

 \newcounter{aux} {(\arabic{aux})}

 Based on the processes of FC single top-quark production at a high energy MuC, we have estimated individual limits on dimension-six operators of the SMEFT basis \cite{grz10}.
-In particular, we have identified a comprehensive list of nine operators that generate top quark-gauge boson couplings.
+In particular, we have identified a comprehensive list of nine operators that generate top quark-gauge boson couplings and seven four-fermion operators for the contact terms $\mu \mu tu$.
 Based on the potential yields on the cross sections and the current limits in the literature we have found that the MuC can have widely different sensitivities to these operators.
-Two of them get very weak constraints of $O(10^1)$, whereas the two with the highest sensitivity get limits of $O(10^{-2})$.
+Operators $Q_{\vphi ud}$ and $Q_{dW}$ get very weak constraints of $O(10^1)$, whereas $Q_{uW}$ and $Q_{uB}$ get limits of $O(10^{-2})$.
+Four-fermion operators get limits of $O(10^{-4})$ while current limits are of order 1.
 Below we present a detailed list of the specific conclusions of our study.

-\begin{trivlist} \refstepcounter{aux} \item[ \theaux ] As discussed in section \ref{sec:mmtunn}, the sensitivity of the MuC top-production processes to $Q_{dW}$ and $Q_{\vphi ud}$ is very low, as a result of the their very small cross sections.
-Their contribution to $t\bar q \nu_\mu \bar \nu_\mu$ production is either zero for $C^{\vphi ud}_{3k}$ and $C^{dW}_{3k}$, or nevertheless negligible for $C^{\vphi ud}_{k3}$ and $C^{dW}_{k3}$ (see eq.~(\ref{eq:tunn})).
-Taking into account also that both operators get stringent constraints from $B$ measurements, we conclude that they can be safely discarded from future studies outright.
-Thus, there will be only seven potentially relevant operators to begin with.

-\refstepcounter{aux} \item[ \theaux] As observed in section \ref{sec:tua.tuz}, $C^{uG}_{k3(3k)}$ could be probed with the $t\bar u g$ production, but the sensitivity is expected to be about one order of magnitude weaker than current LHC limits.
-Thus, $Q_{uG}^{k3(3k)}$ is the third low-sensitivity operator.
-We remark, however, that this operator plays an important role in global analyses at NLO in QCD \cite{durieux}.

-\refstepcounter{aux} \item[ \theaux] Two operators stand out as the most relevant for FC top production at the MuC: $Q_{uB}$ and $Q_{uW}$.
-At tree level they are not sensitive to $B$ measurements nor FC bottom quark production.
+\begin{trivlist} \refstepcounter{aux} \item\theaux There are seven four-fermion operators in the Warsaw basis that contribute to $t\bar u$ (and $u\bar t$) production.
+We define two combinations that separate $\mu \mu tu$ and $\mu \mu bd$ contact terms so we reduce the list to six operators.
+Since the cross sections grow with $s$, the limits we obtain are three to four orders of magnitude smaller than the current limits from LEP and LHC data.